 - In fact, the Houston Ship Channel was just a dream of Houston boosters in the nineteenth century.
 Only in 1909, after the Great Storm of 1900, was a plan developed and, eventually, federal funds procured.
 Holzschuh, “Land Subsidence in Houston, Texas.”

-- Joseph A. Pratt, “A Mixed Blessing: Energy, Economic Growth, and Houston’s Environment,” in Energy Metropolis: An Environmental History of Houston and the Gulf Coast, eds.
-Martin V. Melosi and Joseph A. Pratt (Pittsburgh, PA: University of Pittsburgh Press, 2007), 21–51, p.
+- Joseph A. Pratt, “A Mixed Blessing: Energy, Economic Growth, and Houston’s Environment,” in Energy Metropolis: An Environmental History of Houston and the Gulf Coast, edited by Martin V. Melosi and Joseph A. Pratt (Pittsburgh, PA: University of Pittsburgh Press, 2007), 21–51, p.
 24.

 - William J. Newcomb, Jr., “Atakapans and Neighboring Groups,” in Handbook of North American Indians, ed.
 William C. Sturtevant, vols.
 14–15 (Washington, DC: Smithsonian Institution, 1978–), 659–63.